 Bose QuietComfort Noise Cancelling Earbuds

-The active noise cancelation is controllable via the Bose app with Transparency Mode settings that block out white noise while still allowing you to hear important traffic noises.
+The active noise cancelation is controllable via the Bose app with Transparency Mode settings that block out white noise while still allowing you to hear essential traffic noises.

-The batteries in the earbuds last a long time, up to 6 hours, great for touring.
-The case itself is pretty average as far as battery life, though, at about 12 hours.
+The batteries in the earbuds last a long time, up to 6 hours, and are great for touring.
+The case is pretty average as far as battery life, though, at about 12 hours.

 I’ve gone through my share of cheap earbuds that stop working after just a few summer days, so this is a feature that will save you money in the long run.